Laboratory-Imaging/JOBS-examples/NIS_v7.01/61-Python_in_JOBs/README.md

 >
 > Ensure that both tasks are located within the same loop scope if image data needs to be shared.

 ### Execute in the main thread

-The Execute in the main thread checkbox controls whether the Python script runs in the NIS-Elements main application thread or in a background (side) thread.
+The Execute in the main thread checkbox controls whether the Python script runs in the NIS-Elements main GUI application thread or in a background (JOBS) thread.

 #### When Enabled
 * The script runs in the main thread of NIS-Elements.
+* It is blocking the GUI when executing python code.
 * Required when:
   * Calling certain NIS macro functions
   * Accessing or modifying macro variables